Authentura/codectrl/README.md

 # codeCTRL

 ## Requirements
-The MSRV (minimum supported Rust version): 1.56.1.
+The MSRV (minimum supported Rust version): 1.56.1 (on the nightly toolchain).

 Below you will find the requirements to build on each platform.
 The supported platform (s) are: